 This is in-universe as well.
 Liveman notwithstanding, even the Volt commanders look uncomfortable at this revelation (Mazenda particularly) and Butchy is sobbing after learning that they were robots.
 Yes, Bias gave him the ability to cry.

 What Measure Is a Non-Human?: Colon is generally treated like a human female for plot purposes (the ludicrously high level of her AI isn't touched on), albeit one with the added benefit of being mechanical, and therefore more chances at Heroic Near-Sacrifices.

 With the exception of Dr. Oblar, all the (formerly) human Volt doctors stay on as face characters and are all humanized in one way or other when they "leave" Volt.

 Even Butchy gets an episode to prove this, and he's non-human by every definition of the phrase.

-You Have Outlived Your Usefulness: Bias has a habit of doing this.
+You Have Outlived Your Usefulness: Bias has a habit of doing this, but only towards the end - he's surprisingly forgiving for most of the show.
 He destroys Guidos and Butchy when they discover their true nature.
 He strips Ashura of his intelligence when he discovers sensitive documents in the Volt mainframe hinting at Bias' true goal.
 And finally, he sends Gash out to kill Mazenda and Kemp when they achieve scores of 1000, since he needs their brains to power his Fountain of Youth.